tuananh01011994/Enterprise-Assignment/README.md

 # Enterprise-Assignment
 PandaPik market application setup for testing:
-  Sign up for pgAdmin4 with password: admin
+&nbspSign up for pgAdmin4 with password: admin
-  In your pgAdmin interface, create a new sever named: backend; password admin
+&nbspIn your pgAdmin interface, create a new sever named: backend; password admin
-  Open Query tool for backend
+&nbspOpen Query tool for backend
-  Run script dtbSetupFinal to create table schema
+&nbspRun script dtbSetupFinal to create table schema
-  Run the project PandaPik in IntelliJ to jumpstart api sever
+&nbspRun the project PandaPik in IntelliJ to jumpstart api sever
-  Run script insertDataFinal for test object
+&nbspRun script insertDataFinal for test object